 In the globalization era, companies like Hexacta have started to adopt the modality of cooperative development teams working virtually in various parts of the world.
 In this sense, Sebastian Reiche, professor of Managing People in Organizations at IESE Business School, wrote in a Forbes article that “this virtual team strategy has many advantages, but it presents its own set of managerial challenges; working online is less formalized, and companies frequently lack clear policies on how to manage virtually”.

 These kinds of enterprises have found themselves facing challenges related to multi-site projects management, cultural diversity, virtual team concepts, and adaptation to new communication technologies solutions that could let them convert from collaborative face to face teams into virtual ones, among others.
-(This might be interesting: How do you select your technological partner?
-Key points to make the right decision)

 This modality of work comes with a set of defiances, new practices, and benefits that should be taken into account if we want a project to succeed.